 Who can apply for these loans?

 Generally speaking, if you’re a UK national, or have ‘settled status’ in the UK, you can apply for tuition fee loans and/or maintenance loans.
-For specific eligibility criteria, we recommend checking out the following page:
+For specific eligibility criteria, we recommend checking out this page: Student Finance – Who Qualifies?

 How and when does it get paid back?